pse3/SGfM/README.md

 For installation on a server, please see INSTALL.md file for further instructions.

-If you want to install this application locally, make sure you have Ruby (version 1.9.3), MongoDB (version 3.2 or later) and Bundler installed on your machine.
-Download the source code of this application and navigate to the top directory.
-Then open a terminal/console and run

-       bundle install

-This should install all the required gems.
-Now start MongoDB with

-       mongod

-and finally the application with

-       rails s

 # Testing

 To run the provided tests, make sure you have Ruby (version 1.9.3), MongoDB (version 3.2 or later) and Bundler installed on your machine.
 Download the source code of this application and navigate to the top directory.
-Then open a terminal/console and run
+Then open the terminal or console and run

        bundle install